approov/quickstart-ios-swift-urlsession/README.md

 An Approov app automatically downloads any new configurations of APIs and their pins that are available.
 These are stored in the [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) for the app in a preference key `approov-dynamic`.
 You can store the preferences differently by modifying or overriding the methods `storeDynamicConfig` and `readDynamicApproovConfig` in `ApproovURLSession.swift`.

 ### Changing Your API Backend
 The Shapes example app uses the API endpoint `https://shapes.approov.io/v2/shapes` hosted on Approov's servers.
 If you want to integrate Approov into your own app you will need to [integrate](https://approov.io/docs/latest/approov-usage-documentation/#backend-integration) an Approov token check.
 Since the Approov token is simply a standard [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) this is usually straightforward.
 [Backend integration](https://approov.io/docs/latest/approov-integration-examples/backend-api/) examples provide a detailed walk-through for particular languages.
-Note that the default header name of `Approov-Token` can be changed by editing function `fetchApproovToken`.
+Note that the default header name of `Approov-Token` can be modified by changing the variable `approovTokenPrefix`, i.e. in integrations that need to be prefixed with `Bearer`, like the `Authorization` header.
+It is also possible to change the `Approov-Token` header completely by overriding the contents of `kApproovTokenHeader` variable.

 ### Token Prefetching
 If you wish to reduce the latency associated with fetching the first Approov token, then a call to `ApproovSDK.prefetchApproovToken` can be made immediately after initialization of the Approov SDK.
 This initiates the process of fetching an Approov token as a background task, so that a cached token is available immediately when subsequently needed, or at least the fetch time is reduced.
 Note that if this feature is being used with [Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) then the binding must be set prior to the prefetch, as changes to the binding invalidate any cached Approov token.